Painful though the process may prove to be, I ask God for the transformation I need to become closer to the person He created me to be.

 Via Idle Speculations which has information about the tradition of ashes on the forehead

-Even now, says the LORD,And this from Psalm 51 which is surely what we all crave.
+Even now, says the LORD,And this from Psalm 51, also part of today's readings, which is surely what we all crave.

 return to me with your whole heart,